 Prescription drugs are now the leading cause of death by overdose.
 52 percent of overdose deaths are related to prescription drugs.

 In April 2012, the US Centers for Disease Control and Prevention revealed a shocking number of teens being lost to prescription drug abuse.

 Between the years 2000 and 2009, the number of children losing their lives to poisoning went up 90 percent.
 The CDC named the growing abuse of prescription drugs by teens as the main culprit.

 A study done by the CDC in 2010 showed more deaths from prescription drug overdoses than car accidents.

 Those at Risk of Cross Addiction

 If you currently engage in eating disorder behaviors and/or take any medication to sustain low weight, provide heightened energy, relax, socialize, sleep, or numb painful feelings, you are at high risk for addiction.

 The opinions and views of our guest contributors are shared to provide a broad perspective of eating disorders.
-These are not necessarily the views of Eating Disorder Hope, but an effort to offer discussion of various issues by different concerned individuals.
+These are not necessarily the views of Eating Disorder Hope, but an effort to offer a discussion of various issues by different concerned individuals.

-Published on EatingDisorderHope.com
+Originally Published January 13, 2015, on EatingDisorderHope.com